ConnectEverything/client-tools/README.md

 The nightly assets are given a two week TTL in CF's KV store, so will automatically expire after two weeks.

+We include `SHA256SUMS-${YYYYMMDD}.txt` and `COMMITS-${YYYYMMDD}.txt` as
+assets for each nightly build.
+We expect the installer to use the former.
+Nothing uses the COMMITS file (yet); it's simply a record of what git commit each tool repo was at, when that nightly build was made.

 ## CloudFlare Workers Site